idkjs/dev.to/blog-posts/updating-old-reasonml-code.md

 A lot of the time, that code is in old `reasonml` syntax or in `ocaml`.
 I end up learning the `ocaml`, converting it to `reasonml` or often times, updating old projects until they work again.

 Today, for example, I discovered [`Iwan Karamazow's`](https://github.com/IwanKaramazow) git repos.
 Had to know what his 4 year old [transducers.re](https://github.com/IwanKaramazow/transducers.re) was about.
 So I forked and updated it until it [compiled](https://github.com/idkjs/transducers.re).
 I still can't figure out how to call the functions and asked him about it.
 We will see if he is still interested in it.
-That led me to some more old code demonstrating `transducers` in [@oddlyfunctional](https://twitter.com/oddlyfunctional)'s [oddlyfunctional/bs-transducers](https://github.com/oddlyfunctional/bs-transducers), which then sent me to to his 2 year old[form-builder-reasonml](https://github.com/oddlyfunctional/form-builder-reasonml) repo which is the subject of this code study today.
+That led me to some more old code demonstrating `transducers` in [@oddlyfunctional](https://twitter.com/oddlyfunctional)'s [oddlyfunctional/bs-transducers](https://github.com/oddlyfunctional/bs-transducers), which then sent me to to his 2 year old
+[form-builder-reasonml](https://github.com/oddlyfunctional/form-builder-reasonml) repo which is the subject of this code study today.

 Thank you to Iwan and Mario for sharing their transducers!